Al Jadeed: Assault against Al Jadeed headquarters in 2012

 In June 2012, masked men set fire to tires in front of Al Jadeed’s office’s main door after the channel had released an interview with Ahmed al-Assir, a Sunni Sheikh.
 Al Jadeed’s security team arrested one of the men.

 Grenade attack against Al Jadeed headquarters in 2019

 In February 2019, the TV station was attacked with a hand grenade thrown out of a car.
-The suspects were affiliated with the Lebanese Progressive Socialist Party, to which the party’s leader Walid Jounblatt later allowed authorities to arrest them and had a dinner with the channel’s owner Tahsin Khayyat.
+The suspects were affiliated with the Lebanese Progressive Socialist Party, to which the party’s leader Walid Jumblatt later allowed authorities to arrest them and had a dinner with the channel's owner Tahsin Khayyat.